Category: Trip-planning

 Can I fish in Baja without a license if I’m on a charter?

 No — each angler on the boat needs their own valid Mexican fishing license.
-Some charters include the license in their price; others require you to purchase your own before boarding.
+Some charters include it in price; others require you to buy your own before boarding.
 Always confirm before the trip.

 What happens if I’m caught fishing without a license?